Scorpiorl/Unreal-Journey/Cpp Learning.md

 ### 2. Accessing Class Members

-If we hace an object(dot operator)
+If we have an object(dot operator)
 * Using the dot operator
 ```C++
 Account frank_account;